jtakatoh/Licking-analysis/README.md

  5. Run: ./Hourglass -d licking_jaw_config.json --train=false
     Check -h help to see options
  6. Two .5 and one labeled video will be generated.

- ### Move_files
- This script moves files from the original video frame folder, which contains all the frames, to the desired folder using file names.
- Once side frame masks are created, bottom frames with names that correspond to the used side frames can be transferred from the original bottom frame folder to the target folder.

  ### Tongue_Jaw_correlation.m
   Plot tongue area and jaw heigts.
   Calculate correlation coefficient between tongue and jaw movements.